 Update WordPress, Themes and Plugins

 WordPress, being one of the most preferred Content Management System (CMS) today has been evolving with numerous updates.
-These updates are intended to make the software more user-friendly and secured.
-Moreover, these updates are also used for fixing the issues that are seen on the previous version/update.
+These updates are intended to make the software more user-friendly and secure.
+Moreover, these updates are also used for fixing the issues that are seen in the previous version/update.
 So, updating the core WordPress software will keep away some potential security issues and slowing speed that may be caused by the outdated core.
 So, keeping your WordPress version up to date will help you improve the speed of your website.

 For more details about cache plugins, you can check out our collection: 5 Best WordPress Cache Plugins to Speed Up WordPress Website